GoogleCloudPlatform/click-to-deploy/k8s/solr/README.md

 ![Architecture diagram](resources/apache-solr-k8s-app-architecture.png)

-This solution is focused on SolrCloud mode which will use ZooKeeper as external repository.
-By default 3 replicas of Solr nodes and 3 replicas of ZooKeeper nodes will be deployed.
-For more information about Solrcloud visit [official documentation](https://lucene.apache.org/solr/guide/8_6/solrcloud.html).
+This solution is focused on SolrCloud mode which uses ZooKeeper as a external repository.
+By default 3 replicas of SolrCloud nodes and 3 replicas of ZooKeeper nodes are deployed.
+For more information about SolrCloud visit [official documentation](https://lucene.apache.org/solr/guide/8_6/solrcloud.html).

-[Basic authentication plugin](https://lucene.apache.org/solr/guide/8_6/basic-authentication-plugin.html) will be enabled for SolrCloud by job resource during post deployment.
+[Basic authentication plugin](https://lucene.apache.org/solr/guide/8_6/basic-authentication-plugin.html) is enabled for SolrCloud by Job resource during post deployment.

 [ZooKeeper Access Control](https://lucene.apache.org/solr/guide/8_6/zookeeper-access-control.html) also applied to protect SolrCloud contents in ZooKeeper.